walmartlabs/thorax/README.md

 ## REQUIRE JS

-Modules!
+SECTION NARRATIVE: Modules!
 Hit them from the router which is really just backbone.router.extend!

 ## MODELS & COLLECTIONS

-SECTION NARRATIVE: Both models and collections are relatively untouched...
-Enhances `Backbone.Model` and `Backbone.Collection` with the concept of whether or not the model is populated and whether or not it should be automatically fetched.
+SECTION NARRATIVE: Backbone's models and collections are nearly unchanged.
+Thorax enhances `Backbone.Model` and `Backbone.Collection` with the concept of whether or not the model or collection is populated and whether or not it should be automatically fetched.
 Note that when passing a model or collection to `view.setModel` or `view.setCollection` it must be an instance of `Thorax.Model` or `Thorax.Collection` and not `Backbone.Model` or `Backbone.Collection`, respectively.

 ### *model.isEmpty()* *collection.isEmpty()*